opencelium/opencelium/docs/gettinginvolved/installation.rst

 Create database and mysql user for OpenCelium, enable mysql service and secure mysql installation.

 .. note::
-	Please change the password (secret1234).
+	Please change the password (secret1234) in the following command line!

 .. code-block:: sh
 	:linenos: